skdelphix/maskdocs/docs/index.md

 **Tokenization**

 Tokenization uses reversible algorithms so that the data can be returned to its original state.
-Tokenization is a form of encryption where the actual data – such as names and addresses – are converted into tokens that have similar properties to the original data (text, length, etc.) but no longer convey any meaning.
+Tokenization is a form of encryption where the actual data – such as names and addresses – are converted into tokens that do not convey any meaning (with regards to appearance and formatting).

 ![](./media/image5.png)